 I played the part of Velma in the play Birdbath written by the American playwright Leonard Melfi.
 It was staged in The International in early May.
 The play is directed by Paddy Kelly and also stars Gerry Wade.

-I was delighted to be part of Scene and Heard 2020 with a sample of my new play The Storm which showcased in Smock Alley Theatre in the end of February.
+I was delighted to be part of Scene and Heard 2020 with a sample of my new play The Storm which showcased in Smock Alley Theatre.